rust-lang/book/second-edition/src/ch18-00-patterns.md

 println!("name is: {:?}", name);
 ```

+Because using `&` in a pattern matches an existing reference in the value, if
-If you'd prefer to bind `name` to a reference, use the `ref` keyword:
+you want to create a reference and borrow a value in a name, use the `ref`
+keyword:

 ```rust
 let name = Some(String::from("Bors"));